 Figure 3 shows the IPA chart that enables the classification of disability football indicators according to their importance and performance.
-Sections 1 and 2 are standalone indicators both appearing in the Concentrate Here quadrant, whilst Section 3 contains four indicators, spread across three quadrants.
+Sections 1 and 2 are standalone indicators both appearing in the Concentrate Here quadrant, whilst section 3 contains 4 indicators, spread across three quadrants.
 Consistent among these results is higher performances in resource allocation than in areas of competence and training.
-In response to a limitation of IPA outlined earlier, these were accounted for as follows.
-One limitation in using the IPA chart as a diagnostic tool is the implications of crosshair placement subjectivity.
-If indicators fall very near the crosshairs, the item may shift from a strength to an area of concern, and as such, the item may or may not require further action.
-Below our results will show that no indicators fell on the crosshairs negating this limitation.